 Landlords or agents who enter a premises without a notice are breaching a tenant’s quiet enjoyment.
-Further, it is also an offence to enter premises for reasons other than in accordance with the RT Act.
-To be entitled to enter the premises, the landlord or agent must have a reason permitted by the RT Act, and must give notice in accordance with the RT Act (ss 85–87).
+It is also an offence to enter a premises for reasons other than in accordance with the RT Act.
+To be entitled to enter a premises, the landlord or agent must have a reason permitted by the RT Act, and must give notice in accordance with the RT Act (ss 85–87).

 The tenant’s duty to permit entry only applies when the landlord or agent seeks entry in accordance with the RT Act (s 89).
 If the landlord or agent has not complied with the RT Act, the tenant does not have to let them in.